What is Johne's Disease (JD)?

 - The Johne's Disease Dairy Score can help you identify the level of JD risk in dairy cattle you are contemplating buying or agisting onto your property.
 The score ranges from 0 to 8, and the higher the score the lower the risk.
 For more information visit the Animal Health Australia (AHA)

 - The 3 Step Calf Plan and the Johne's Disease Calf Accreditation Program (JDCAP) can help by minimising the risk of JD spread from adult cow to calf.
 For more information visit the

-- Available on the AHA Johne’s Disease in Cattle website are the following tools for producers to manage and prevent JD in their cattle:
+- Available on the AHA Johne’s Disease in Cattle website are the following tools and information to help producers manage and prevent JD in their cattle:

 What should I do if I suspect JD in my herd?